-Theoretical classes with support material on the web.
+Theoretical classes in face-to-face mode with support material on the web.
 Practical classes of resolution of problems, with additional problems in the web and its solutions.
 Practical computer classes in computer rooms.
 Realization of a prediction project under the supervision of professors.
 For the realization of the project it will be required that the student uses statistical / econometric software for the construction of models and its application to predict.
 Oral presentations of the progress in the projects will be made with debates among the students and a final defense of the project.